paschalugwu/Paschal_SE-DS_Notes/AirBnB_clone/web_static.md

 ## 31. Accessibility Understanding:

+**Terminology: Accessibility**
+- **Meaning:** Making websites usable for everyone, including those with disabilities.

+**Terminology: Inclusive User Experience**
+- **Meaning:** Ensuring that everyone, regardless of abilities, can easily use and enjoy a website.

+**Terminology: Legal and Ethical Considerations**
+- **Meaning:** Following rules and guidelines (like WCAG) to make websites accessible is not only a legal requirement but also the right thing to do.

+**Terminology: Broader Audience Reach**
+- **Meaning:** Making a website accessible allows more people to use it, including those who use assistive technologies.

+**Terminology: Alt Text**
+- **Meaning:** Descriptive text for images, helping those who can't see them understand the content.

+**Terminology: Keyboard Navigation**
+- **Meaning:** Making sure people can navigate a website using only the keyboard, useful for those who can't use a mouse.

+**Terminology: Color Contrast**
+- **Meaning:** Ensuring there's enough difference between text and background colors for better readability.

+**Terminology: Accessibility Principles**
+- **Meaning:** Following guidelines to create a website that everyone can use, contributing to a fair online experience.

 ### 31.1 Introduction to Accessibility:

 Accessibility in web development refers to the practice of designing and developing websites and applications that can be used by people of all abilities and disabilities.
 It aims to provide a seamless and inclusive user experience, ensuring that individuals with disabilities can perceive, understand, navigate, and interact with web content effectively.